 He smugly said, “We send them back!”
 Again…the pin drop.

 Then the high school English teacher stood tall and said, “That’s right!
 You send them back.
-We can never send back the blueberries our suppliers send us.
+We can never send back the blueberries suppliers send us.
 We take them big, small, rich, poor, hungry, abused, confident, curious, homeless, frightened, rude, creative, violent, and brilliant.
 We take them of every race, religion, and ethnic background.
 We take them with head lice, ADHD, and advanced asthma.
 We take them with juvenile rheumatoid, English as a second language, and who knows how much lead in their veins.
 We take them all, Mr. Vollmer!
 Every one!
-And that’s why it’s not a business.
+And why it’s not a business.
 It’s a school!”

 Mr. Vollmer’s world changed that very afternoon.
 This high school teacher challenged his simplistic, business arguments armed with nothing more than the knowledge born of her daily experience.
 And it is a daily experience worth doing.